WICG/aom/reference-target-explainer.md

 This proposal is broken into two phases:

-- [Phase 1](#phase-1) adds the ability to designate a single element as the target for ALL IDREF properties that refer to the host.
+- [Phase 1](#phase-1) adds the ability to designate a single element as the target for _all_ IDREF properties that refer to the host.
 - [Phase 2](#phase-2) adds a way to re-target specific properties (like `aria-activedescendant`) to refer a separate element.

 The goal of breaking it into phases is to get the simpler and less controversial ideas working first.
 The solutions to Phase 2 are more complex and may need more discussion before they are ready.